celzero/docs/docs/dns/open-source.md

 	```
 	where `<app-id>` is the name of the fly app you had launched in step 4.
 	- Here, you can get the IP address of the application, update the DNS records of your domain name you had used in step 5.
 13. Done.
 Your application should be available on the said domain name in a few minutes.
-To configure, say, to change the upstream resolver, you can edit the environment variables on `fly.toml` file of your fork and re-run the Action workflow.
+To configure, for example, the upstream resolver, you can edit the environment variables in the `fly.toml` file of your fork and re-run the Action workflow.